 Now there are some killjoys out there who might try to argue that fast food isn’t healthy for you and is bad for the environment too.
 Well we are here to tell you that… actually they’re right.
 There’s really no way to sugar-coat it—most fast food isn’t what would be considered part of a healthy diet and the fast food industry leaves a carbon footprint that can’t be ignored.

-No need to get your curly fries in a bunch though—with today’s top meal kit companies you can find ready-to-make meals that will have you feeling like you’re at the drive-in at your own kitchen table.
+No need to get your curly fries in a bunch though—with today’s best meal delivery services you can find ready-to-make meals that will have you feeling like you’re at the drive-in at your own kitchen table.

 For Burger Lovers: Try Home Chef